samfitgen/trgen/docs/Sweet_Spot_Base-Sweet_Spot_Base_Mid_Volume-Mid_Volume_I.md

 # Trainer Road Plan: Sweet Spot Base - Mid Volume I

+> The Sweet Spot Base plans are foundation training plans that can serve as the
+> basis for all training tracks offered by TrainerRoad.
+>
+> The mid-volume version of Sweet Spot Base I serves as an opportunity to
+> revisit the form work that often gets neglected as the cycling season
+> progresses.
+It then helps establish the aerobic fitness foundation upon which
+> you'll build your season's top fitness.
+>
+> Following the initial fitness assessment, Sweet Spot Base I emphasizes pedal
+> economy - via leg speed, speed endurance, and cadence.
+It also targets base
+> aerobic fitness via a healthy dose of Sweet Spot training aimed at making
+> every minute of your indoor endeavors count.

 ## Week 1

 > This first week is dedicated to assessing your current fitness, familiarizing